PabloPacheco/NetSystems/README.md

 ### Governing equation of an advective system

-For a node $ i $, the discrete advective balance can be written as:
+For a node $i$, the discrete advective balance can be written as:

 $$
 \sum_{e \in \mathcal{E}_i}
 |Q_e| \gamma_e  (\phi_i - \phi_{\text{up}}) = S_i